-- 10. In accordance with clauses 42.2 (a) and (b) of the AGV Constitution, State Council representatives to the Committee the powers and responsibilities to: - a) decide all matters relating to the Victorian position on proposals to National Conference meetings, and manage such contribution at such meetings, in line with this bylaw; - b) subject to any other bylaws, consult directly with AGV Branches and members on all matters relating to National Conference, except where, in relation to Federal Policy, the Policy Steering Committee has agreed to, and informed the Committee of, a consultation process; - c) facilitate the exchange of information between the AG and its working groups and the AGV and its Branches and members as it relates to the relevant national conference; - 11.
-Additionally, the Committee has the powers and responsibilities to: - a) recommend to State Council the removal of any National Conference representative, including the Convenor, from their office, if in the opinion of the Committee it is believed, based on
+- In accordance with clauses 42.2 (a) and (b) of the AGV Constitution, State Council representatives to 10. the Committee the powers and responsibilities to: - a) decide all matters relating to the Victorian position on proposals to National Conference meetings, and manage such contribution at such meetings, in line with this bylaw; - b) subject to any other bylaws, consult directly with AGV Branches and members on all matters relating to National Conference, except where, in relation to Federal Policy, the Policy Steering Committee has agreed to, and informed the Committee of, a consultation process; - facilitate the exchange of information between the AG and its working groups and the AGV and c) its Branches and members as it relates to the relevant national conference; - Additionally, the Committee has the powers and responsibilities to: 11. - recommend to State Council the removal of any National Conference representative, including a) the Convenor, from their office, if in the opinion of the Committee it is believed, based on evidence, that the representative has failed to fulfil their responsibilities as outlined in this bylaw.
+Such a recommendation will be decided by secret ballot;